Home > Analyses > Consumer Cyclical > Best Buy Co., Inc.

 ProductDescription

-Consumer ElectronicsCovers digital imaging, health and fitness devices, home theater equipment, portable audio including headphones and speakers, and smart home products.
+Consumer ElectronicsCovers digital imaging, health and fitness devices, home theater, portable audio, smart home products.

-AppliancesComprises dishwashers, laundry machines, ovens, refrigerators, blenders, coffee makers, and vacuum cleaners.
+AppliancesComprises dishwashers, laundry machines, ovens, refrigerators, blenders, coffee makers, vacuums.

-EntertainmentEncompasses drones, peripherals, movies, music, toys, gaming hardware and software, virtual reality, and other software products.
+EntertainmentEncompasses drones, peripherals, movies, music, toys, gaming hardware/software, virtual reality.

-Other SegmentConsists of baby products, food and beverage, luggage, outdoor living, and sporting goods.
+Other SegmentIncludes baby products, food and beverage, luggage, outdoor living, and sporting goods.

 Main Competitors

-There are 10 competitors in total, with the table below listing the top 10 leaders by market capitalization:
+The sector includes 10 main competitors.
+The table below lists the top 10 leaders by market capitalization:

 CompetitorMarket Cap.